w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-unbond.md

 withdraw your stake in the [Accounts](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.polkadot.io#/accounts) page by expanding your account balance.
-There is a tiny icon beside the word "unbonding" that will eventually become an unlock icon once the remaning blocks get passed.
+There is a tiny icon beside the word "unbonding" that will eventually become an unlock icon once the remaining blocks get passed.

 Then, you can click that icon directly to submit the withdraw transaction.
 Finally, your transferrable balance will increase by the amount of tokens you've just fully unbonded.